ProofWright: Towards Agentic Formal Verification of CUDA: Abstract

-We present ProofWright, an agentic verification framework that bridges this gap by integrating automated formal verification with LLM-based code generation.
-ProofWright provides end-to-end guarantees of memory safety, thread safety, and semantic correctness for LLM-generated CUDA kernels.
-On KernelBench L1, ProofWright verifies safety properties for 74\% of generated kernels, uncovers subtle correctness errors missed by conventional testing, and establishes semantic equivalence for a class of element-wise kernels.
-With a modest overhead of $\sim$3 minutes per kernel, ProofWright demonstrates that scalable, automated formal verification of LLM-generated GPU code is feasible—offering a path toward trustworthy high-performance code generation without sacrificing developer productivity.
+To address these challenges, we present \textit{ProofWright}, an automated, feedback-driven verification methodology which uses LLMs for automatic formal verification of CUDA kernels.
+While naive prompt engineering techniques fail at the task of automatic formal verification, ProofWright incorporates experiential learning, static analysis and program translation techniques with SMT solvers and theorem provers to provide memory safety, thread safety, and semantic correctness guarantees for LLM-generated CUDA kernels automatically and with low overheads.
+On KernelBench L1, ProofWright verifies memory safety and data race freedom for 74\% of the kernels generated by an LLM, uncovers subtle correctness errors missed by conventional testing, and establishes semantic equivalence for a subclass of element-wise kernels.
+With a modest average overhead of $\sim$3 minutes per kernel, ProofWright demonstrates that scalable, automated formal verification of LLM-generated GPU code is feasible and offers a path toward trustworthy high-performance code generation without sacrificing developer productivity.